2019 Nima del Mes

 junio 2019

-monakasone (California, United States)
+monakasone (California, United States of America)

 Makiko Nakasone is an Issei journalist who lives with her Sansei husband, Steve and their two sons in La Cañada Flintridge, California and is also the charter president of the Rotary Club of Little Tokyo.
 She was formerly a staff writer at The Nihon Keizai Shinbun, also known as The Nikkei the world’s largest financial newspapers.
 Her articles have also appeared in Asahi Shimbun, Japan Times, Sydney Morning Herald, and others.